 A delivery job will require a valid driver’s license, a clean driving record, and no criminal record.
 Some companies will require you to have your own car and GPS device, and for legal reasons, in some states you may be required to possess your own doctor-authorized medical marijuana permit to work for the company.

 In cases where you'll be interfacing with customers, you'll also need solid communication skills.

-As more and more dispensaries pop up, store managers are needed to successfully run each store.
+As more dispensaries pop up, store managers are needed to successfully run each store.
 Having previous experience working in a dispensary is a huge asset – and sometimes, a requirement – to land a job as a manager.
-At the very least, you'll need prior retail skills and be able to demonstrate your ability to successfully manage employees, retail operations, and sales.
+At the very least, you'll need to have retail skills and be able to demonstrate your ability to successfully manage employees, retail operations, and sales.